dspeterson/dory/doc/detailed_config.md

 * `--receive_socket_mode MODE`: This specifies the file permissions for Dory's UNIX domain datagram socket.
 Octal values are prefixed with 0.
 For instance, `--receive_socket_mode 0777` specifies unrestricted access.
+* `--receive_stream_socket_mode MODE`: This specifies the file permissions for Dory's UNIX domain stream socket.
+Octal values are prefixed with 0.
+For instance, `--receive_stream_socket_mode 0777` specifies unrestricted access.
 * `--log_level LEVEL`: This specifies the maximum enabled log level for syslog messages.
 Allowed values are { LOG_ERR, LOG_WARNING, LOG_NOTICE, LOG_INFO,
 LOG_DEBUG }.
 The default value is LOG_NOTICE.